-The commercially available playing surfaces you see in parks, schools and other public play areas, favoured by our councils are too expensive for most off us to install in ourgardens.
-They need specialist installation as most come in liquid form and are poured onto a prepared surface, in the same way as concrete, The price of installing a safe children's play area can be prohibitive .
+The commercially available playing surfaces you see in parks, schools and other public play areas, favoured by our councils are too expensive for most off us to install in our gardens.
+They need specialist installation as most come in liquid form and are poured onto a prepared surface, in the same way as concrete, The price of installing this kind of safe children's play area can be prohibitive .

-Falling from Height According to The Royal Society for the Prevention of accidents, the most common accidents are caused from falling from slides, climbing frames, swings etc. So if you are thinking of adding play structures that mean a child is playing at a fall height of 1500mm or over you will need to pay more attention to the surface of the play area under and around these play structures.
-More about suitable playground surfaces here below.
+Most accidents are caused from falling from slides, climbing frames, swings etc. So if you are thinking of adding play structures at a fall height of 1500mm or over you will need to pay more attention to the surface of the play area under and around these play structures.
+More on this page....